LeeyaD/ls170/01_the_internet.md

 | Physical     |      "       |

-Data Encapsulation in network models is when data is being hid from one layer by encapsulating it in the data unit or PDU (**Protocol Data Unit**)of the layer below it.
+Data Encapsulation in network models is when data is being hid from one layer by encapsulating it in a data unit or PDU (**Protocol Data Unit**) of the layer below it.

 PDUs are blocks of data transferred over a network, and are made up of the following:
 1. A **header** (and sometimes a **footer/trailer**) that consists of protocol-specific metadata about the PDU.